 The hardest part of the tiling is choosing the color, finish, type & pattern.
 It is a common agony many of us go through in the pre-tiling stages.
 There are plenty of websites offering instruction on the mechanics of cutting & setting tile without acknowledging the tortuous journey of getting past the sales counter.

 Here are some simple tips that will lower the decision stresses and make shopping for tiles less daunting.

 - Good planning is good tiling.

 - Take samples from the store and experiment with different tile patterns.
 Use a representative quantity to truly get the idea of the final look.

 - Draw out and plan of how the cut tiles will place in the corners.
 Try to avoid less than a half tile in those areas.

 - Folds: Imagine the tile is made of paper and it folds around a corner... better for pattern tile.

-- Measure & plan where faucets, spouts, brackets and shelves need to be placed.
-Choose a tile size that allows you to grow a hole from the edge of a tile than place a hole in the middle.
+- Measure & plan where faucets, spouts, brackets, and shelves need to be placed.
+Choose a tile size that allows you to grow a hole from the edge of a tile then place a hole in the middle.